Sato hyperfunctions via relative Dolbeault cohomology

 \subsection{Orientation sheaves and the Thom class}

 We list \cite{B} and \cite{H} as references for this subsection.
 As to the Alexander duality, we refer to \cite{Br1} and \cite{Su7}.
-Throughout the paper, the \mfd s we consider are assumed to have a countable basis, thus they are paracompact and have countably many connected components.
+Throughout the paper, the \mfd s are assumed to have a countable basis, thus they are paracompact and have countably many connected components.
+We discuss orientation sheaves and orientations in detail below.
+For the moment recall that orientations of vector spaces, \mfd s and simplices are defined as in \cite{ST}.

 Let $X$ be a $C^{\infty}$ \mfd\ of dimension $m$ and $\Z_{X}$ the constant sheaf on $X$ with stalk $\Z$.
-Then $H^{q}(X;\Z_{X})$ is canonically isomorphic with the singular (or simplicial) cohomology $H^{q}(X;\Z)$ of $X$ with $\Z$-coefficients on finite chains and, for a closed set $S$, $H^{q}_{S}(X;\Z_{X})$ is canonically isomorphic with the relative cohomology $H^{q}(X,X\ssm S;\Z)$.
-We denote by $H_{q}(X;\Z)$ the Borel-Moore homology of $X$, which in our case is canonically isomorphic with the singular (or simplicial) homology of $X$ of locally finite chains.
+Then $H^{q}(X;\Z_{X})$ is canonically isomorphic with the simplicial cohomology $H^{q}(X;\Z)$ of $X$ with $\Z$-coefficients on finite chains and, for a closed set $S$, $H^{q}_{S}(X;\Z_{X})$ is canonically isomorphic with the relative cohomology $H^{q}(X,X\ssm S;\Z)$.
+We denote by $H_{q}(X;\Z)$ the Borel-Moore homology of $X$, which in our case is canonically isomorphic with the simplicial homology of $X$ of locally finite chains.

 Suppose $X$ is orientable and is specified with an orientation, i.e., oriented.
 For a triangulation of $X$, we orient simplices and dual cells so that the orientation of the cell dual to a simplex followed by that of the simplex gives the orientation of $X$.
-For a subcomplex $S$ of $X$ \wrt\ some triangulation, we have the Alexander duality

-which is given by the left cap product with the fundamental class $[X]$, the class of the sum of all the $m$-simplices in $X$.
+For a subcomplex $S$ of $X$ \wrt\ some triangulation, we have the Alexander duality \begin{equationth} A:H^{q}(X,X\ssm S;\Z)\overset\sim\lra H_{m-q}(S;\Z), \end{equationth} which is given by the left cap product with the fundamental class $[X]$, the class of the sum of all the $m$-simplices in $X$.

 First note that we have

 which can be seen from the long exact sequence.
 We may as well interpret it as the Alexander duality